isah-suleiman/gear/README.md

 4. What is the revenue per store?
 5. What are the most profitable brands?
 6. Who are the top customers?
-7. Who is the top performing sales representative?
+7. Who is the top-performing sales representative?

 For now, these are some of the questions we need to answer, this may change as we progress down our analysis.